Lele Pons Launches Pride Eyewear Collection to Benefit Trevor Project - E! Online

 We interviewed this celebrity because we think you'll like their picks.
 Some of the products shown are from the celebrity's own product line or a brand they are paid to endorse.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.

-Lele Pons has partnered with EyeBuyDirect on a line of sunglasses that's all about Pride.
-She collaborated with the company to create sunglasses and reading glasses with 100% of sales going to The Trevor Project, a nonprofit organization "focused on suicide prevention efforts among lesbian, gay, bisexual, transgender, queer, and questioning youth."
+Lele Pons has partnered with EyeBuyDirect on a line of eyewear that's all about Pride.
+She collaborated with the company to create the collection of sunglasses and reading glasses with 100% of sales (up to $50K) going to The Trevor Project, a nonprofit organization "focused on suicide prevention efforts among lesbian, gay, bisexual, transgender, queer, and questioning youth."

 This is very personal to Lele since her father is a part of the LGBTQ+ community.
 Lele told E!, "After my dad came out, I learned about the importance of being supportive and accepting of everybody."
 She also mentioned that he "loves" the collection and that "he's such a supportive parent and he's really proud of the collection celebrating diversity and inclusion."